Has Lionel Messi's Barcelona contract expired? What next for the Argentina star?

 When does Lionel Messi's Barcelona contract expire?

-Messi has now reached his June 30, 2021 contract expiry date, meaning he is now technically a free agent and able to join another club for nothing.
+Messi has now reached his June 30, 2021 contract expiry date, meaning he will be a free agent and able to join another club for nothing.

 The six-time Ballon d'Or winner became the best-paid player in La Liga history when he signed a fresh four-year agreement with Barca worth €555 million (£491m/$674m), but it has been reported that the club can no longer match his salary demands amid a worrying financial crisis.